k8snetworkplumbingwg/multus-cni/doc/configuration.md

 * `kubeconfig` (string, optional): kubeconfig file for the out of cluster communication with kube-apiserver.
 See the example [kubeconfig](https://github.com/intel/multus-cni/blob/master/doc/node-kubeconfig.yaml).
 If you would like to use CRD (i.e. network attachment definition), this is required
 * `logFile` (string, optional): file path for log file. multus puts log in given file
 * `logLevel` (string, optional): logging level ("debug", "error" or "panic")
+* `namespaceIsolation` (boolean, optional): Enables a security feature where pods are only allowed to access `NetworkAttachmentDefinitions` in the namespace where the pod resides.
+Defaults to false.
 * `capabilities` ({}list, optional): [capabilities](https://github.com/containernetworking/cni/blob/master/CONVENTIONS.md#dynamic-plugin-specific-fields-capabilities--runtime-configuration) supported by at least one of the delegates.
 (NOTE: Multus only supports portMappings capability for now).
 See the [example](https://github.com/intel/multus-cni/blob/master/examples/multus-ptp-portmap.conf).
 * `readinessindicatorfile`: The path to a file whose existance denotes that the default network is ready